 They did, and the rest is history.
 But the bloom came off that rose a while ago, and the question for Democrats headed into the 2014 midterms is how they can reconstitute some enthusiasm amongst a demographic (18-33 years old) that traditionally just doesn't vote in the same numbers as other groups — like seniors, for example.

-released yesterday by the Democratic polling firm of Harstad Strategic Research for the Youth Engagement Fund and Project New America, shows that on most issues, this demographic's attitudes toward government is very much aligned with the Democratic Party.
+A study released yesterday by the Democratic polling firm of Harstad Strategic Research for the Youth Engagement Fund and Project New America, shows that on most issues, this demographic's attitudes toward government is very much aligned with the Democratic Party.

 For example, 72 percent support greater government involvement.
 Issue after issue, the young people surveyed are consistently for more progressive positions.